shrysjain/view360/README.md

 - render gltf/glb models
 - move camera along all axes
-- view controls in overlay

-**to-do:**

 - allow users to upload models
-- make it easier to control the camera and more intuitive to view models
+- take file and url input
+- reference controls in overlay
-- branding & aesthetics
+- compatible with vr & 2d ar

+*although deployed and fully usable, this project will continue to be improved. if you'd like to help, feel free to open a pull request :)*